 The Boston rear end collision lawyers of Sweeney Merrigan Law, LLP work with you to recover compensation for injuries, financial losses, and other damages.
 Our Boston personal injury lawyers use their 100 years of combined experience to help accident victims receive fair settlement awards.

 Let our Boston car accident lawyers help you with your injury claim.
-Contact our law firm to schedule your free consultation to discuss your case with a car accident lawyer in Boston, MA.
+Contact our law firm at (617)-391-9001 to schedule your free consultation to discuss your case with a car accident lawyer in Boston, MA.

 At Boston Sweeney Merrigan Law, LLP, we are passionate about protecting the rights of accident victims.
 Our lawyers have practiced personal injury law for decades.
 During this time, we have obtained multi-million dollar awards for clients injured by the negligence and wrongdoing of other parties.